In your search for a pastor or non-profit leader, sooner or later you will ask a lot of questions, so…

 And I started praying, out loud, there in the gas station, for her friend.

 Minutes later Kristine and I were on the freeway and I just sat there in stunned silence.
 I barely remember what I prayed.
 In hindsight I could have probably offered to call the police or something.
-I’m sure I could have prayed a better prayer (though I barely recall what I said).
+I’m sure I could have prayed a better prayer.

 It’s one thing to think formally about spiritual formation and providing spiritual care to students or coworkers or parishioners.